loiclefevre/dragon/README.md

 ### CLI arguments

 ```
-./dragon-linux-x86_64-2.0.0 -help
+./dragon-linux-x86_64-2.0.1 -help
-DRAGON Stack manager v2.0.0
+DRAGON Stack manager v2.0.1

 > Command line parameters ................................................... ok
 Usage:
   -config-template              display a configuration file template
   -profile <profile name>       choose the given profile name from dragon.config (instead of DEFAULT)
-  -db <database name>           denotes the database name to create
+  -db <database name>           denotes the database name to create or destroy
-  -load                         load corresponding data into collections
+  -load                         loads JSON data corresponding to collections (default: no data loaded)
+                                . use with configuration parameters database_collections and data_path
+                                . loading JSON data can be done during and/or after database provisioning
+                                .
+JSON file names must match <collection name>[_[0-9]+].json
   -create-react-app [name]      create a React frontend (default project name is "frontend")
   -destroy                      ask to destroy the database
 ```

-If you wish to create JSON collections during the provisioning process, you may use the configuration file parameter __database_collections__ (see hereunder).
-If you also wish to load existing data into these collections, you may put your JSON documents in files having the same name as the collection name plus the .json extension.
+If you need to create JSON collections during the provisioning process, you may use the configuration file parameter __database_collections__ (see hereunder).
+If you also need to load existing JSON data into these collections, you may put your JSON documents in files having the same name as the collection name plus the .json extension.
 These files must be of JSON dump format with exactly one JSON document per line.
 No array, no comma separating the documents but carriage returns! __Your files will be loaded only if you ask for it using the -load CLI argument__.

 ### Configuration file